Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 “Again, Mister President, needs must.
 The only question as I see it is how far we go.”

 Margaret was an old friend and colleague.
-She only called him *'Mister President’* when she was deadly serious.
+She only called him '*Mister President’* when she was deadly serious.

 “...Right.”